 IRS Offers a Fresh Start

-Before accepting a repayment plan, it’s critical to ensure that you will be able to commit to the defined terms.
-For instance, failing to make a payment or paying late can invalidate your agreement, forcing you to start all over again.
-It’s a good idea to do a thorough expense analysis to make sure you’re not biting off more than you can chew.
+Before accepting a repayment plan, ensure that you can commit to the defined terms by doing a thorough expense analysis.
+Missing a payment or paying late can invalidate your agreement, forcing you to start all over again (and it won’t be so “fresh”).

 Offer in Compromise

 An Offer in Compromise (OIC), which allows you to settle your liability for less than the total amount owed, can help taxpayers who have an insurmountable debt.

 It’s difficult to qualify for an OIC – you must prove the inability to afford the tax debt and provide a detailed account of your monthly income and expenses.
 On top of that, the approval time for an OIC can be up to two years.
 Learn the requirements for an Offer in Compromise before making such a request, or better yet, work with a tax debt resolution professional to handle the process for you.

 Lean on Tax Debt Resolution Professionals for the Ultimate Fresh Start

 The Fresh Start Initiative provides you with a variety of tax resolution options, many of which are extensive and difficult to navigate.
 The team at Tax Defense Network can see if you qualify for these programs, facilitate reporting and paperwork, and deal with the IRS on your behalf for the best resolution.